 4. Be Cautious with Salvage Titles

 While a salvage title doesn’t necessarily mean you should walk away from a deal, it’s crucial to approach such purchases with caution.
 Evaluate the extent of the structural damage, the quality of repairs, and the potential impact on the car’s long-term reliability.
-(See Also: Will Goo Gone Remove Plasti Dip?
-A Comprehensive Guide)
+(See Also: Can You Wash a Car with Dish Detergent?
+Exploring the Dos and Don’ts)

 5. Consult Legal Professionals